What Is Durometer (Shore durometer)?

 ASTM D1415(IRHD), D2240(Shore)

-A durometer scale is a type of measurement for rubber material hardness.
+A durometer scale is a type of measurement of rubber material hardness.
 The rubber durometer chart below gives you an idea of the rubber hardness that you want for your application.
 Generally, most rubber materials fall under the rubber durometer scale of Shore A. Thus, if you need a rubber or O-ring durometer that feels like a running shoe sole, review our rubber hardness chart below, then pick Shore 70A.
 A rubber durometer of Shore 70A is the most commonly chosen material hardness for all applications.

 Shore A Durometer (Hardness) Chart